“If you know the enemy and know yourself,

 When we say the word “hacker”, “fraudster”, or “cybercriminal”, what images does it conjure?
 A geeky guy with unkempt hair and glasses?
 Some slickly dressed but somehow smarmy “snake-oil salesman”?
 A kid with too much time on her hands?
 While we are certain that some hackers, fraudsters, and cybercriminals fit those perceptions, who they really are might surprise you.

 Hackers are not just freelance computer geeks making a score here and there and spending the money on video games.
 Most of these cybercriminals are highly intelligent, highly motivated, highly educated, and highly paid.
-Some work for nations like China, Nigeria, Iran, and North Korea; terrorist organizations like Al-Quaeda; or “hack‑tivist” groups like Anonymous, Lizard Squad, Syrian Electronic Army, and TeaMp0isoN.
+Some work for nations like China, Nigeria, Iran, and North Korea; terrorist organizations like Al-Quaeda, Hamas, and Hezbollah; or “hack‑tivist” groups like Mysterious Team Bangladesh, NoName057, Infinity Team, and Anonymous Russia.
 Others work for organized criminal enterprises like the Russian Mafia.
 Still others are employed by corporations, hired to steal information from competitors.

 Cybercrime is big business.
 Jeff Multz, a world-renowned security evangelist, frequently reminds us that if all the annual revenues from online theft were combined into a single company, it would be the largest corporation in the world, dwarfing behemoths like Big Oil and Wal‑Mart.
 Where do all these revenues come from?
 From people like you.
 Just like you.
 And if you are not very careful, you may end up contributing directly to their success.